19 Foods Nutritionists Always Buy at Trader Joe’s

 Go ahead and embrace the trend: Use riced cauliflower in lieu of rice in a grain bowl, or combine it in a one-to-one ratio with brown rice.
-“This riced cauliflower has become a new favorite in my house,” says Samantha Cassetty, MS, RD, a nutritionist in New York City.
+“This riced cauliflower has become a new favorite in my house,” says registered dietitian nutritionist Samantha Cassetty in New York City.
 “Along with the obvious use as a substitute for grains, I use it to add more fiber, vitamins, and minerals to ground turkey dishes like tacos.”

 Mixed Nut Butter

 “This is my favorite nut butter!” says Asche.
 “It’s a blend of almonds, cashews, walnuts, Brazil nuts, hazelnuts, and pecans.
 Each nut has its own unique nutrient content, so by consuming a variety you get a much wider range of nutrients.”
 Spread nut butter on whole-grain toast, use it in an energy bite recipe, or blend it into a smoothie.